 - Are my CPCs impacted by how many competitors are bidding on a keyword?

-Let’s take a closer look at an auction insights report and discover what we can learn:
+Let’s take a closer look at a Google Ads auction insights report and discover what we can learn:

 From this we can see that two competitors are bidding in the same auction as us, example 1 and example 2.
 Example 1 is our top competitor looking at impression share, however we are appearing in a greater number of auctions than they are.
 But, when example 1 shows up in the auction, their ads are displayed higher than ours around 8 out of 10 times.
 The insights also reveal that example 1’s ads are in fact showing in first position 50% of the time, Abs. top of page.

 From these insights, we can deduce that example 1’s marketing team are focused on targeting the top of the search results page and may be using a bidding strategy to achieve this.
 Our team will have to analyse how their presence at the top of the page has impacted our ad metrics and performance.